Can Laminine Work on individuals with Alzheimer’s disease?

 Can Laminine work?

-The protein food supplement Laminine help boosts mental focus and acuity, it also strengthens energy levels, especially those in their senior years or is experiencing body pains that are a result of aging.
+The protein food supplement Laminine help boosts mental focus and acuity; it also strengthens energy levels, especially for those in their senior years or who are experiencing body pains that are a result of aging.

-Fibroblast Growth Factor has multiple, pleiotropic effects on the nervous system that include neurogenesis, neuroprotection and neuroplasticity.
-It may have profound impact in brain function (SFN).
+Growth factors have multiple effects on the nervous system, including neurogenesis, neuroprotection, and neuroplasticity.
+These effects may have a profound impact on brain function.
+[JNeurosci]